beginning of content

 Medicine

-A person with psychosis may be prescribed antipsychotic medicines.
-These medicines work by altering chemicals in the brain, including dopamine.
-Antipsychotics usually take several weeks to reduce symptoms such as hallucinations or paranoia.
-But they may immediately produce a calming effect and help the person with difficulties getting to sleep.
+Antipsychotics usually take several weeks to reduce symptoms.
+But they may immediately produce a calming effect and help you get to sleep.

-Antipsychotic medicines may cause side effects, so it is important to find the right medicine or combination of medicines for each person.
+Antipsychotic medicines may cause side effects.
+So, it's important to find the right medicine or combination of medicines for you.

 Psychological therapy

-There are several psychological treatments available to people who are experiencing psychosis, depending on their individual needs.
+There are several psychological treatments available to treat psychosis, depending on your needs.
 These include:

 Community support programs